UnaAdam/cebd1160_project_template/README.md

 ## Research Question

 The aim of this project is to predict the housing prices based on a hystorical, given, data and to quantify the relationship between the indicators.
-On the end, we want to establish how accurate is our statistical regression model.
+On the end, we want to test how accurate is our statistical regression model.

 ### Abstract

 For the purpose of this study we have used the Boston housing dataset.
-This dataset contains the data about different
+This dataset contains the data of different housing around city of Boston.
+The main assumtpion of this parametric model is that the housing prices will be influenced by the same factor in past and in the future.
+For decades, parametric cost estimate was used in order to predict the

-- opportunity (what data do we have)
+pportunity (what data do we have)
 - challenge (what is the "problem" we could solve with this dataset)
 - action (how will we try to solve this problem/answer this question)
 - resolution (what did we end up producing)